jtc27/JS-Countdown-Timer/README.md

 ## JS-Countdown-Timer

 This is a simple JS countdown timer.
+The time is set at 20 minutes

 ## Purpose